 - The third possibility is that animal fertilizer has been scattered on the garden and the nutrient ingredients have leached down through the soil.

 Why does it make a difference whether a gardener uses commercial fertilizer or manure?

 The answer lies in the humus fraction of the soil.

-Any gardener knows that a purely mineral soil composed only of clay, silt, sand and gravel is fairly sterile, unretentive of water and a poor soil to try to garden on.
+Any gardener knows that a purely mineral soil composed only of clay, silt, sand, and gravel is fairly sterile, unretentive of water, and poor soil to try to garden on.

 They would improve the soil by adding humus – then the soil would have a better texture, hold moisture, cultivate more readily and certainly produce better plants.

 The secret, then, lies in the humus content.

 How Can Humus Affect The Available Nutrients In The Soil?

 Humus is the fluffy, brownish residue from decaying plant and animal bodies.
 As it breaks down, nutrient materials are released into the soil.